z3tt/30DayChartChallenge_Collection2021/README.md

 ### Chart Type Selection

-There are many great selectiuon helpers out there, guiding you through the many different boxes you can fit the endless number of (sub)chart types in.
+There are many great selection helpers out there, guiding you through the many different boxes you can fit the endless number of (sub)chart types in.
 Here is a non-exhaustive list:

 * [Chart Suggestions—A Thought-Starter](http://extremepresentation.com/wp-content/uploads/choosing-a-good-chart-09-1.pdf) by Andrew Abela — an all-time classic ([latest version](https://extremepresentation.typepad.com/files/chart-chooser-2020.pdf))
 * [Graphic Continuum](https://policyviz.com/2014/09/09/graphic-continuum/) by Jon Schwabish and Severino Ribecca — the main source for the five categories